We want to help the people of Kaipara use their water to its best potential.

 Demonstration site one is on iwi land at Maunganui Bluff north of Dargaville.
-Council is working with Te Roroa to showcase irrigation that can be easily scaled up or down, depending on what crops are being watered.
-The site includes an in-ground irrigation system managed remotely via a web application to deliver water and fertiliser to vegetable crops in precise amounts.
-First crops on this site include watermelon, squash and sweetcorn.
-Water supply is from a farm creek, captured in a tank and gravity fed to the demonstration site.
+Kaipara District Council is working with Te Roroa to showcase irrigation that can be easily scaled up or down, depending on what crops are being watered.
+For season 1 the site hosted an in-ground irrigation system managed remotely via a web application to deliver water and fertiliser to vegetable crops in precise amounts.
+Season 1 crops included yam, watermelon, kamokamo, sweetcorn.
+Squash Delica has been selected for the second season.

-The project team is working closely with Kauri Coast Contracting, Think Water Northland, Bay Irrigation, as well as the Kaipara Kai Hub.
-The Kaipara Kai Hub will be contracted to manage the demonstration sites once they are established.
+The project team is working with Kauri Coast Contracting, Think Water Northland, Bay Irrigation, as well as Northland Inc. Northland Inc are contracted to manage the demonstration sites.